mvf/qolibri/README.md

 ## Building

-This repository includes Debian packaging that should work your Debian package building tools.
+This repository includes Debian packaging that should work with your Debian package building tools.

 If you would like to build it without using the Debian packaging, run: